SSWConsulting/SSW.Rules.Content/rules/pitch-a-product/rule.md

  - elevator-pitch
 ---

-## The scenario

 Consider the situation where you jump in an elevator and start chatting to the other person and they ask *"What does your product do?"*

 There is probably under 60 seconds to give an answer that will excite them about your product.

 <!--endintro-->

-This is similar to an elevator pitch, it can happen when you meet a new client, at an event, when you're at a barbecue with a friend.
-The more effort you put into doing this well, the better you will sound.
+This "elevator pitch" scenario can happen when you meet a new client, at an event, when you're at a barbecue with a friend.
+The more effort you put into doing your pitch well, the better you will sound.

-Although not everybody is in sales, we all will have to convince others at different times.
+Although not everybody is in sales, we all will have opportunities to influence others at different times.

 ![Figure: Imagine you jump in an elevator and someone says "What does your product do?"](llama-getting-elevated.jpg)